allegory-software/allegory-sdk/README.md

-large, not nearly as hackable as our pure-Lua server, it wants to control the main loop and manage threads all by itself, and its configuration directives are inescapably byzantine and undebuggable by trying to do declaratively what is sometimes better done procedurally.
+large, not nearly as hackable as our pure-Lua server, it wants to control the main loop and manage threads all by itself, and its configuration directives are inescapably byzantine and undebuggable by trying to do declaratively what is sometimes better done procedurally in a web server.

 ------------------------------------------------------------------------------
 <sup>Allegory SDK (c) 2020 Allegory Software SRL</sup>